Code-Institute-Submissions/MishaLea-DiscoverGambia_FebResub/README.md

 The second section at the bottom of the page references Top Cuisine in the Gambia.
 Again with: location, type of cuisine and if it's a bar/restaurant.

 I thought this would be relevant to users so they can have an idea of what to expect before visiting The Gambia.
-As The Gambia is a third world country, and not much external marketing is organsised by the Goverment or Tourist Board - most of those who have neer travelled here before expect something completely different to what they actually discover when here.
+As The Gambia is a third world country, and not much external marketing is organsised by the Goverment or Tourist Board - most of those who have never travelled here before expect something completely different to what they actually discover.

+**Contact Us**

+This is purely for those wanting to know more about either Experiences or About Gambia in more detail.
+I chose for it to be an 'either/or' option and the comment section is where the user can add their question/query before submitting.
+The picture below the contact form i thought was appropriate due to it being a welcoming/inviting image that would encourage the user to get in touch.